 - The builder has the same goal as you in getting title as quickly as possible

 - And a bunch of other nonsense.
 These “pros” are written by real estate agents who are salespeople.
 Salespeople know that you should make “pros” catered to the client.
 The fact that these “pros” don’t cater to the buyer at all means they really have no good explanation so they are spitting out garbage in the hopes that one of them will resonate with you.
-Seriously, just call a spade for a spade okay.
+Seriously, just call a spade for a spade, okay.
 Don’t give me these garbage answers.
-Accept that it sucks for the buyer and move on.
+Accept that it sucks for the buyer, warn them, and move on.

 I mean really, why can’t I move in when the title is ready and it’s livable instead of moving in when it’s declared “livable” but not even completed yet?
 Why do I have to pay this fee when the city declares it livable even though I don’t own it?
 This would avoid all the buyer complaints, right?
 If anyone knows, please share insight into this process in the comments below.